 Last updated: 8/31/20

-Whether you are writing content or developing a general marketing strategy for your brand, choosing—and using—great keywords is vital to your company’s success on Google.
+Whether you are writing content or developing a general marketing strategy for your brand, choosing—and using—great keywords is vital to your company’s organic success on Google.

 Keywords and keyphrases are the terms people (including your potential customers) type into search engines to find what they are looking for.